How To Enroll

 SCHOOL YEAR CLINIC

 Students must apply and be accepted before they can enroll in the clinic.
-Apply through this Google form.
-Applications will be accepted starting in early April of every year and must be submitted no later than two weeks prior to when the law school’s general registration opens.
-If a student is selected, they will choose Earthrise Clinic as one of their course selections during the normal registration process.
-We will notify you of admission decisions no later than one week prior to the start of registration.
+Applications will be accepted starting in April of every year and must be submitted no later than two weeks prior to when the law school’s general registration opensEarthrise is currently accepting applications for the 2024-2025 school year.
+Applications must be submitted no later than Friday, May 17, 2024, at 5 pm PST.

 Earthrise prefers a full-year commitment (three credits per semester), though students can register for just one semester if they have unavoidable scheduling conflicts that prevent them from registering for both semesters.
-However, students who only enroll in Earthrise Twofor one semester cannot enroll in Earthrise Ethics, which is a mandatory two-semester course.
+However, students who only enroll in Earthrise for one semester cannot enroll in Earthrise Ethics, which is a mandatory two-semester course.

 Some Earthrise Basics